All pictures by my beautiful CoCo, que haría sin ti mon cherie?

 Open one bottle of aguardiente 2 hours prior to the beginning of the storm.
 Consume with friends, photographer, neighbors, and total strangers.
 The more people involved, the merrier.
 Heat should be starting to build up in that cold body of yours.
 Adjust clothing as necessary.

 Send the crazy friend to the unknown neighbor and have her ask him for his pretty gigantic dog.
-Pretty gigantic dogs always make for great picture backgrounds
+Pretty gigantic dogs always make for great picture backgrounds.

 Open bottle #2 and if brave go outside.
 Limbs should start to freeze rapidly, so move fast.
 Photographer might start to see double.
 Make sure to adjust camera to automatic focus at this time.